jonnyhoeven/workshop/README.md

 kubectl get pod -n workshop
 ```

-The result should look like this:
+The result should somewhat look like this:

 ```text
 # NAME                     READY   STATUS    RESTARTS   AGE